James W. McGlothlin

 W&M '62, J.D.
 '64, LL.D '00

 Mr. McGlothlin was born on June 18, 1940 in Buchanan County, Virginia and is the son of the late Woodrow and Sally Ann McGlothlin.
-Jim was educated in the public schools of Buchanan County and attended the College of William & Mary in Williamsburg, Virginia where graduated with an Undergraduate Degree in Psychology (BA - 1962) and a Law Degree from the Marshall Wythe School of Law with an LLB/JD in 1964.
+Jim was educated in the public schools of Buchanan County and attended William & Mary in Williamsburg, Virginia where he graduated with an Undergraduate Degree in Psychology (BA - 1962) and a Law Degree from the Marshall Wythe School of Law with an LLB/JD in 1964.

 Jim returned to his hometown of Grundy, Virginia where he practiced law as a partner in the law firm of Street, Street, & McGlothlin until 1970 when he became Founding Partner of United Coal Company, which later was merged into The United Company, and for the next four decades has served as the Chairman/CEO and now the sole owner of The United Company.